 WHEN TO USE A FORWARD FACING CAR SEAT IN FLORIDA

 There are no specific child car seat laws in Florida regarding facing forward in a car seat.
 This means Florida car seat laws not only fail to tell parents when to start using a forward-facing car seat, but they also do not tell parents when to stop using a forward-facing car seat.
-Once again, this means you should follow the manufacturers guidelines.
+Once again, this means you should follow the manufacturer’s guidelines.

-Although some manufacturers suggest switching to a forward facing car seat at around 25 pounds, the safest thing to do is to wait to begin using a forward facing car seat until your child is at least 40 to 45 pounds.
-This means your child may be 4 years old before you make the switch.
+Although some manufacturers suggest switching to a forward-facing car seat at around 25 pounds, the safest thing to do is to wait to begin using a forward-facing car seat until your child is at least 40 to 45 pounds.
+This means your child may be four years old before you make the switch.

 WHEN TO USE A BOOSTER SEAT IN FLORIDA

-Florida booster seat laws are too lenient.
-Florida law allows a child to start using a booster seat at age 4.
-Most experts agree that this is way too young.
-The safest practice is to follow the experts’ recommendations regarding booster seat use.
-Most experts believe your child is ready for a booster seat when they outgrow the weight or height limit for their forward facing car seat.
+Florida law allows a child to start using a booster seat at age four.
+Most experts believe your child is ready for a booster seat when they outgrow the weight or height limit for their forward-facing car seat.
 This occurs at weights of up to 85 pounds and a height of at least 35 inches.

 - Your child has outgrown the internal harness of your forward-facing car seat.